npm/node-semver/README.md

 The method `.inc` takes an optional parameter 'identifierBase' string that will let you let your prerelease number as zero-based or one-based.
+Set to `false` to omit the prerelease number altogether.
 If you do not specify this parameter, it will default to zero-based.

 ```javascript